Sunday, 2 October 2016

 In c.1727 William Kent was brought into decorate the house (raising the interesting possibility he worked with or under James Gibbs) and his work in the state apartments is stunning.
 His work on the Great Stair less so.
 Kent was a poor painter, a better architect and a superb interior designer and gardener.
 Even at Houghton is it is possibly better not look too closely at his painted work.
 He was a protege of that arch-palladian Lord Burlington, but his work is far more varied and eclectic than his association with milord Burlington would suggest.
 In fact Kent had trained as a painter in Italy in the Late Baroque tradition, and there is a feeling in his work that he is straining at the leash to be let loose.
 His work at Houghton is of astonishing richness.
 The state apartments form a real schatzkammer, even if they do not contain the art that originally decorated the walls.

 The first room the visitor enters is the Stone Hall - a great 40ft cube of a room, and the eastern of the two rooms that form the 'state centre'.
 It is the same size as the cube room in the Queens House at Greenwich by Jones.
 The ceiling has a great Baroque cove to it, based on the sort of cove Inigo Jones used later in his career (e.g. Wilton) when he was more influenced by contemporary French taste than Palladio.
-Ironic really, as it is possible to see Neo-Palladianism as an attempt to dethrone French taste in Britain and replace it with the Italian.
+Ironic really, considering it is possible to see Neo-Palladianism as an attempt to dethrone French taste in Britain and replace it with the Italian.
 The carved detail here and on the Great Stair are based on the details found in Coleshill - a house then thought to be by Jones but was in fact designed Sir Roger Pratt.
 Beyond that is the salon with its deep walls of Genoa velvet, and a fantastical ceiling that seems to combine that sort of Baroque form favoured by Wren (eg. St Lawrence Jewry) and the English Baroque school, with Renaissance detailing and painted in the manner of Guilo Romano, with a central panel painted in full blooded Italian Baroque.
 The other State Rooms follow this pattern adding a good dash of contemporary French decoration in the manner of Jean Berain to the mix.
 The furniture, which Kent also designed, too is a mixture of the Roman Baroque, the Antique and the contemporary French.

 It all culminates for me in the quite staggering Dining Parlour Kent created out of the withdrawing room in the NE apartment.
 There he clad the walls in marble and alabaster and decorated the ceiling in the Italian Renaissance style.
 Almost overwhelming.
 Kent I suspect, had much more in common with Wren, Hawksmoor and Gibbs than has been suspected.
 All of them took a stylistically eclectic, pragmatic, and contextual approach to design, and I think Kent did the same.